Probability-Entropy Calibration: An Elastic Indicator for Adaptive Fine-tuning: Supplementary Experiments

 \subsection{Supplementary Cross-Architecture Results for Mathematical Reasoning}

-Tab.~\ref{tab:performance_appendix} shows that \textsc{RankTuner} consistently improves mathematical reasoning across architectures, from Qwen2.5-Math-1.5B \cite{yang2024qwen2} and Qwen3-4B \cite{yang2025qwen3} to Llama-3.1-8B \cite{grattafiori2024llama}.
+Tab.~\ref{tab:performance_appendix} shows that \textsc{RankTuner} consistently improves mathematical reasoning across architectures, from Qwen2.5-Math-1.5B \cite{yang2024qwen2} and Qwen3-4B \cite{yang2025qwen3} to Llama-3.1-8B \cite{grattafiori2024llama}, while also reporting direct gaps to the strongest competing fine-tuning baseline.
 The gains often concentrate on Pass@16 (e.g., Qwen3-4B on Minerva Math/OlympiadBench and AMC23), suggesting better coverage of diverse reasoning paths.
-We also observe a few small regressions on specific benchmarks (e.g., AIME24/AMC23 for Qwen2.5-Math-1.5B and MATH-OAI Pass@1 for Qwen3-4B), which may reflect both benchmark-specific variance and the greater optimization difficulty of smaller-capacity backbones.
+We also observe a few small regressions on specific benchmarks (e.g., AIME24/AMC23 for Qwen2.5-Math-1.5B and MATH-OAI Pass@1 for Qwen3-4B), which are made explicit by the $\Delta_{\mathrm{Best}}$ rows and may reflect both benchmark-specific variance and the greater optimization difficulty of smaller-capacity backbones.
 Overall, \textsc{RankTuner} remains robust across architectures and datasets.